 In 2019 we launched the UK’s first degree apprenticeship in Social Change, providing students with the opportunity to ‘earn, learn and change the world’.
 This workshop will help you prepare students for the application process and understand the routes available.

 This workshop aims to bring you the most up to date information regarding Student Finance.
 The Student Loans Company have compiled the most common questions to prepare you, as advisers, to help students in their transition to university.

 Ben Rutter, Student Loans Company

-One of the ways we are supporting students at this time is through an extension of our UniBuddy platform.
-Laura explains how teachers and advisers can help students engage with the platform to ensure students are still accessing relevant information and making informed choices during this time.
+One of the ways we are supporting students at this time is through an extension of our online UniBuddy platform.
+In this workshop, we explore how teachers and advisers can help students engage with the platform to ensure students are still accessing relevant information and making informed choices during this time.
 Unibuddy is currently the leading platfrom in peer to peer support, letting prospective students engage with current undergraduate students.